dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 ### &#8968;i&#8969; [Imaging Technology and Computational Medicine Imply Trillions in Collective Liabilities From An Accurate, Irrefutable Assessment of Psychiatry's Insane Costs and Benefits](#imaging-tech-and-computational-medicine)

-Novel imaging technology -- like MAS, Spect, PET, and others -- create the possibilities of neurological forensics and stastical methods which prove the true cause of mental illness as well as the existence of top-secret neurological intervention.
+Novel imaging technology -- like MAS, SPECT, PET, and others -- creates the possibilities of neurological forensics and stastical methods which prove the true cause of mental illness as well as the existence of top-secret neurological intervention.
 The problem?
 If random people naturally discover either of these, the are some really awkward questions that must be answered.
 Ain't no cigar smoking dude out there planning on answering those questions.
 Get real.

 Furthermore, predictive medicine, including knowledge about gene networks, will demonstrate trillions in damage from presrcription